RobinGalema/Brainport-Groep-1/Prototypes/Technical/Map/README.md

 # Brainport Maps

-Deze Brainport kaart is een kaart met startups uit de Brainport regio
+Brainport Maps is an interactive map with startups from the Brainport region
 ## Installation

-Download de repository en open de map in je code editor
+Download the repository and open the map in your code editor

 ## Usage

-De map module gebruikt drie functies:
+The map module uses three functions:
  * setupMenu
  * openMenu
  * closeMenu

-setupMenu wordt gebruikt om het menu met filters en informatie blokken te genereren op basis van de JSON data.
+setupMenu is used to generate the menu with filters and info block based on JSON data input

-openMenu opent het menuscherm.
+openMenu opens the menu screen

-closeMenu sluit het menuscherm.
+closeMenu closes the menu screen

 ## Contributing